Leonid Sobinov: Biography

-The reigning lyric tenor at the Bolshoi during the 1890s and early 1900s was Nikolay Figner.
-Figner was a close friend of Russia's leading composer, Pyotr Ilyich Tchaikovsky; but Sobinov proved to be the older tenor's equal or superior in every way, surpassing him even as Lensky in Tchaikovsky's Eugene Onegin.

 In order to enlarge his operatic repertoire (having already added to it the tenor leads in Martha, Werther, Mignon and Roméo et Juliette), Sobinov decided to travel to Italy, so that he could experience Italian opera directly.

-In 1904-06 (and again in 1911) he appeared at Italy's premier opera house, La Scala, Milan.
-His first Italian opera was Rigoletto.
+From 1904 to 1906 and again in 1911 he appeared at Italy's premier opera house, La Scala, Milan.
+The first opera he performed in here was Rigoletto.
 As well as the Bolshoi and La Scala, he sang at the Mariinsky Theatre, Saint Petersburg; Palais Garnier, Paris; Royal Opera House, Covent Garden, London; Opéra de Monte-Carlo, Monte Carlo; and Teatro Real, Madrid.

-Sobinov achieved enormous fame despite facing strong competition for the Russian public's affection from a number of rival male singers of outstanding quality.
-They included his fellow lyric tenors Dmitri Smirnov and Andrey Labinsky, the spinto tenor Lev Klementiev and the dramatic tenor Ivan Yershov.
-According to his contemporaries, Leonid Sobinov was a person blessed with rare charm.
+Contemporary critics noted that Sobinov was one of several prominent Russian tenors active at the time, alongside Dmitri Smirnov, Andrey Labinsky, Lev Klementiev, and Ivan Yershov.

 Sobinov married Maria Karzhavina, a Philharmonic Society schoolmate, and had two sons with her—Boris and George (Yuri) Sobinov.
-This marriage did not last.
-In 1915, he went on to marry Nina Mukhina, sister of the renowned Soviet sculptor Vera Mukhina.
+In 1915, he later married Nina Mukhina, sister of the Soviet sculptor Vera Mukhina.
 Together they had one daughter, Svetlana.

 In 1917, after the Russian Revolution, Sobinov became the first elected director of the Bolshoi Theatre.
 He undertook a theatrical trip to Ukraine in 1918 and found himself cut off temporarily from Russia.
 In 1919, he was assigned to the role of chairman of the musical committee of the all-Ukrainian Division of Arts in Kiev.

 In 1920 he became a manager at the Division of Public Education in Sevastopol.
 That same year, his son Yuri, who served in the White Army, was killed near Melitopol.
 His other son, Boris (1895–1956), a music composer, emigrated to Germany.

-Sobinov again became a director of the Bolshoi Theatre in 1921.
-Two years later he was selected to be a deputy of the Moscow City Council.
-He made his last stage appearance in 1933 at a Bolshoi gala held in his honour.
-The next year, he began work at the operatic studio of Konstantin Stanislavski as the studio's artistic leader.
+After about a year, Sobinov returned to his job as director of the Bolshoi Theatre in 1921.
+Two years later, he was selected to be a deputy of the Moscow City Council.
+He made his final stage appearance in 1933 at a Bolshoi gala held in his honor.
+The following year, he began work at the operatic studio of Konstantin Stanislavski as the studio's artistic leader.

 On October 14, 1934, Sobinov died in his sleep from a heart attack in Riga's Hotel Saint Petersburg.
 His body was transported back to Moscow by train.
 He was buried on October 19 at the Novodevichy Cemetery in Moscow.

 Minor planet 4449 Sobinov is named in his honor.

 Recordings: CD reissues

 Sobinov left a large legacy of recordings made prior to the 1917 Revolution.
-Many of them have been remastered and reissued on Compact disc by various firms.
+Many of them have been remastered and reissued on compact disc by various firms.
 These reissues include: